|I cannot live without books. -Thomas Jefferson||Reading Lists|

 The Sot-weed Factor

-is a satirical tour-de-force.
-It has been described as a picaresque novel; the main character is Eben Cooke, an over-educated and under-employed poet and virgin, a Candide-like character constantly bewildered by the world, swept along by events, too curious to make any decision.
+The Sot-Weed Factor is a satirical tour-de-force with so much going on that I could hardly follow it all.
+The style is bawdy, witty, and often funny, a full-fledged imitation of a 17th century novel, complete with the full English vocabulary of the times, which by itself is a welcome challenge to parse.
+It has been described as a picaresque novel, and the main character is Eben Cooke, an over-educated and under-employed poet and virgin, a Candide-like character constantly bewildered by the world, swept along by events, too curious to make a decision about anything.

 Book Book Review, Title The Things They Carried, Author Tim O'Brien, Rating 4.0,